 Home remedies may reduce the appearance of dark eyelids and stop them from worsening, but they don’t usually treat the condition entirely.
 This is where over-the-counter (OTC) treatments may help.

-Anti-aging ingredients, such as kojic acid, retinoids, and hydroquinone can help reduce hyperpigmentation.
+Anti-aging ingredients, such as kojic acid, retinoids, and hydroquinone reduce hyperpigmentation.
 However, many of these ingredients are too harsh for everyday use.
 Often, these products are designed for your face, but not your eye area.
 It’s important to look for related products that are intended for the eye area only.
 Consult with your doctor before putting any of these products near your eyes.

 Dark eyelids that don’t respond to home remedies or OTC treatments may be aided with dermatologic procedures.
 These may include: